Where Do Bed Bugs Come From?

 Unfortunately, the news about bed bugs wasn’t “new”.
-Bed bugs arrived with the Pilgrims (Native Americans were free of them), and it wasn’t until 2005 that the nasty little varmints even made the mainstream media.
+Bed bugs arrived in the US with the Pilgrims (Native Americans were free of them), and it wasn’t until 2005 that the nasty little bugs even made the mainstream media.

 In 2011, the United States actually held a National Bed Bug Summit in Washington, D.C.
 This was quickly followed by an international news report that described the U.S. infestation (of bed bugs, aka cimex lectularius) as “epidemic”, and asking if the epidemic might actually cause a war.

 Small (about the size of an apple seed), brown, flattish, and turning red after they have ingested enough human blood, bed bugs – also called bedbugs – cannot fly, jump, or hop, but they can move very fast.

 Bed bugs start out as an egg about the size of a dust mote.
 A female bedbug will lay hundreds of eggs, which mature from eggs to nymphs.
 These “juvenile” bed bugs require a meal of blood to shed their skins the requisite five times before maturity.
 After that, bed bugs can survive for months without feeding again.

 Depending on the supply of humans, and human blood, bed bugs can mature as quickly as 21 days, and produce three or more successive generations in a year.

 Unlike mosquitoes, which are attracted by the various chemicals in human blood rather than the blood itself, bed bugs need only the blood.
 They find it – and us – by the carbon dioxide emitted when we exhale, and by the heat of our bodies.

 Moreover, bed bugs are not confined to beds.
 They can also be found in chairs or sofas, or wherever humans rest or recline.
 And although bed bugs tend to be more active at night – primarily because humans rest at that time – they can bite any time of the day or night.
 Turning on a light does not make bed bugs inactive.